meizy/evernote-to-gdrive/README.md

 Links between notes are preserved in both output modes - google doc URLs or .docx relative links.

-- **Matching is title-based** — ENEX exports have no note GUIDs, so notes that were renamed between export and migration will lose their link targets.
+- **Matching is title-based** — notes that were after a link was created will fail,to resolve.
 - **Unresolved links** appear as `[link to "title" not resolved]`, warnings printed to the console.
 - **Two-pass approach** — pass 1 migrates all notes, pass 2 rewrites the links.
 Inter-note links only become live after pass 2 completes.
-- **Single note** runs (`--note`) will not resolve links to other notes.
+- **filtered runs** (`--note`, `--notebook`) will not resolve links to other notes if those notes are not part of this run.
 - **Gdrive mode** — links become clickable Google Doc or Drive file URLs.
 - **Local mode** — links become relative paths between `.docx` files, clickable in Word/LibreOffice.
 Moving the entire output folder preserves them; uploading an individual `.docx` to Google Drive does not.